FarronF/limerick-council-meetings/meetings/2022/02/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th January 2022.md

 **Office of Public Works** – responsible for Rivers and Channels associated with Arterial Drainage

-Schemes and assess applications for culverting of watercourses/works to structures.--- 5
+Schemes and assess applications for culverting of watercourses/works to structures.
+---
+5

 **Waterways Ireland** – responsible for inland navigable waterways primarily for recreational